teknohog/ebuilds/README.txt

   port number in the client first, because by default it would clash with aMule.
 The client can be running in xpra, Xvfb or plain X.

+Note: when you start a new version of the graphical client for the first time, there is a confirmation dialog, so do not start it anywhere out of sight.